tokiory-blog/frontend/README.md

 > 👾 You can view documentation at `localhost:8000`

+## 👺 Deploy

+- Run `pnpm vercel` or `pnpm vercel:dev` to login to vercel and deploy your site to test environment.
+- Run `pnpm vercel:prod` to deploy your site to production environment

 ## 🚀 Stack

 🚀 This project is built using the following technologies: